Capital Celluloid 2024 — Day 339: Thu Dec 12

 Here (and above) is the trailer.

-This film is part of the Al Pacino season at the Garden Cinema, and is also screening on Tuesday December 3rd.
+This film is part of the Golden Age of Korean Films season and also screens on December 27th.
 Full details here.

 BFI introduction: